 Talking about exploitation in Capitalism is not a judgment on moral grounds, it's merely descriptive.

-And this is only understood when your understand what value and surplus value are.
+And this is only understood when you understand what value and surplus value are.

-So, let's go over it again: what determines the value of a commodity is the socially necessary labour contained in this commodity.
+So, let's go over it again: what determines the value of a commodity is the socially necessary labor contained in this commodity.

-Who does this labour?
+Who does this labor?

 It's the worker, not the bourgeois.
 The bourgeois doesn't work, who works is the worker.